MoonPoet/xaprb-src/content/blog/2008/get-maatkit-fast-command-line.md

 And if you've forgotten which tools exist, you can just click on over to <http://www.maatkit.org/get/> and see.

 A quick poll: instead of getting the latest trunk, should this give you the code from the last release?
 I can do that, if you want.

-[1] OK, it's only refreshed every hour.
-So you're getting code that's up to an hour old.

-[2] **update:** now /get/foo gets the latest release, and /trunk/foo gets the latest trunk code.